visrealm/vrEmuTms9918/README.md

-# vrEmuTms9918 - TMS9918A/TMS9928A/TMS9929A VDP Emulator
+# vrEmuTms9918 - TMS9918/TMS9918A/TMS9928A/TMS9929A VDP Emulator

+TMS9918 emulator.
 Core engine written in C99.
 Zero dependencies.

 The goal is to emulate all documented modes listed in the [TMS9918A/TMS9928A/TMS9929A datasheet](http://www1.cs.columbia.edu/~sedwards/papers/TMS9918.pdf)